 23. Elephant Embroidery Design For Blouse Back Neck

 Like we discussed earlier, sheer back necks are catching up, especially for pattu sarees.
-They add a modern touch to the traditional saree, and motifs like elephants only add to the ethnic elements of the ensemble.
+This modern blouse design for silk sarees makes use of motifs like elephants to add ethnic elements to your ensemble.

 24. Traditional Wedding Blouse With Border

-Big borders are back in vogue, and we could not have been happier.
+Big border blouse designs are back in vogue, and we could not have been happier.
 For brides who do not want to go heavy on the embroidery, just go with a traditional half sleeves blouse by using the pattu border for the sleeves.
 Take it a little further with high neck blouse if you may.
 Either way, this is a beautiful choice of color and design.

 25. Red Saree With Burnt Orange Blouse